Holden Torana: LH

 March 1974 had the first completely new Torana body, with the arrival of the larger mid-sized LH series, produced in four-door sedan style only.
-Despite the larger external size, the car was relatively cramped by mid-1970s standards.
 It resembled other GM products of its generation, notably the Opel Rekord D and particularly in overall size and profile, the closely related FE series Vauxhall Victor.
 It was unique in that, following the addition of a four-cylinder option in May 1974, the same body style was available with a choice of inline-four, inline-six, or V8 engines, specifically, 1.9-litre Opel four, 2.85- and 3.3-litre Holden 'red' sixes, and 4.2- and 5.0-litre Holden V8s.
 Low-compression versions of the fours and sixes were also available for export markets.

-Exports to the Philippines also occurred, where it was sold as the "Holden 1900".
+Exports were made to the Philippines, where the Torana 1900 was sold as the "Holden 1900".

 The 5.0-litre engine was reserved for the sporting LH Torana SL/R 5000 sedan.
 A special build derivative of the SL/R 5000 was the Bathurst-intended 'L34 Option', of which only 263 were built, with a higher-compression engine with stouter components for more power and durability in competition use.
 The most notable external feature of the L34 was the bolt-on wheel arch extensions, designed to accommodate the larger racing rims and tyres.